 When Sara and Luciana approached the Nurse's office, the door was already open.
 Standing there was a woman in her early thirties with long brunette hair pulled back into a ponytail.
 She was dressed in pale pink and blue floral scrubs and a stethoscope hung from her neck.
 There was a kind aura about her and she smiled as she saw the two.

 "Hello, I've been expecting you."
 She knelt down to the girl's level.
 "My name is Catherine.
 You're new here, right?"

 Luciana nodded slowly as she held herself close to Sara's side.

 "Now, remember, Catherine is just going to check you over, she won't hurt you."
 The redhead led her inside a small room.
 There was a metal bed and a curtain that hung from the ceiling.
-"I know you're nervous, so I'm going to over here, to give you come privacy.
+"I know you're nervous, so I'm going to be over here, to give you some privacy.
 But if you need me, just say so."

 This didn't seem so bad.
 Luciana looked up towards the nurse and nodded.
 She watched as the woman wrote down what she weighed in a notebook and then instructed her to stand up straight against the wall to measure her height.
 She also noted that the girl appeared pale and malnourished.
-Catherine made sure to tell Luciana everything she had planned to do in order for her to feel comfortable.
+Catherine made sure to tell Luciana everything she planned to do in order for her to feel comfortable.

 Sara watched as the nurse did the standard tests of listening to Luciana's organs and looking in her eyes and mouth.
 The nurse took great care to make sure the child was comfortable before she asked her to lie down upon the exam table.